RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

       - Kirby J – said that the relevance threshold is broad and should not be used to artificially exclude evidence that is, in fact, problematic (and perhaps inadmissible for other reasons).
     - Heydon J (Crennan J agreeing) – said evidence was relevant but did not prove the whole case against Evans.
     - Showing a resemblance would assist the juror.
-      - Also said that, if the evidence showed that Evans didn’t resemble the offender, it would certainly have been relevant for excluding the Evans as the offender.
+      - Also said that, if the evidence showed that Evans didn't resemble the offender, it would certainly have been relevant for excluding the Evans as the offender.
   - Relevance Summary
     - What is the material (evidence) relevant to prove?
     - Does it meet the threshold test in s 55 – could it rationally affect the assessment of the probability of the existence of a fact in issue ?
 If no, material cannot be admissible (s 56)